zhliau/fika-headless-docker/README.md

    You can find the profiles in the server `user/profiles` directory.
 The profileID is the filename of the profile, excluding the `.json` extension
 2. Make sure your `Force Bind IP` and `Force IP` values in the fika core client config on the dedicated client are set correctly.
    I found it sufficient to set `Force Bind IP` to `Disabled`, and to set `Force IP` to the IP of my host interface.
-3. You probably want to set your graphics settings to as low as possible on the dedicated client.
-See `user/sptSettings` in your fika client folder
-4. Ensure you have the `Fika.Dedicated.dll` plugin file in the dedicated client's plugins folder `BepInEx/plugins`.
+3. Ensure you have the `Fika.Dedicated.dll` plugin file in the dedicated client's plugins folder `BepInEx/plugins`.
-5. If you use the excellent `modsync` plugin on your regular client, you might want to remove it from here and manually ensure all plugins are the same as your clients' in this BepInEx folder
+4. If you use the excellent `modsync` plugin on your regular client, you might want to remove it from here and manually ensure all plugins are the same as your clients' in this BepInEx folder
-6. Run the docker image, making sure you have the following configured:
+5. Run the docker image, making sure you have the following configured:
     - Client directory mounted to `/opt/tarkov` in the container.
 This is the folder containing a copy of the FIKA install.
     - Live directory mounted to `/opt/live`.
 This is the directory that contains the `EscapeFromTarkov_BE.exe` executable
     - `PROFILE_ID` env var set to the profile you created in step 1